Arthur Paget (British Army officer): 1902–1914

 The King wanted Paget to return to South Africa.
 However, he was appointed General Officer Commanding the 1st Infantry Division within 1st Army Corps in September 1902, and at the same time temporarily assumed command of the 2nd Infantry Brigade in the Marlborough lines at Aldershot, where the Brigade of Guards were to be quartered.
 He was also appointed CB and CVO.

-He was promoted lieutenant-general on 6 May 1906, and made Knight Commander, in the Royal Victorian Order (KCVO), and also appointed Knight Commander, in the Order of the Bath (KCB) in 1907.
+He was promoted lieutenant general on 6 May 1906, and appointed a Knight Commander of the Royal Victorian Order and also appointed a Knight Commander of the Order of the Bath in 1907.

 After eighteen months of unemployment Paget was appointed General Officer Commanding-in-Chief for Eastern Command on 4 April 1908.
 In that post in 1909 he seldom visited his office, preferring "other activities".
 In 1910 he was appointed a special ambassador to carry the news of King George V's accession to foreign courts.
 In September 1910 Sir John French declared that Sir Charles Douglas and Paget would 'command armies under him'.
 In 1911, when he "commanded" one of the forces on the Annual Manoeuvres, he did not actually attend, and his BGGS (Brigadier-General, chief of Staff) Aylmer Haldane had to brief him on the train from London to Salisbury so that he could participate in the discussion afterwards.